JPManuel/football_analysis/README.md

 ## pass_sonar.ipynb

-Incomplete code for creating team passing sonars (or radars), displaying pass direction tendencies and typical pass length.
+Notebook exploring and creating passing sonars (or radars), displaying pass direction tendencies and typical pass length.
+Firstly look at the sonars of starting 11 players in their formation in a single match.
+Then focus on a single player and look at their passing sonar in each zone of the pitch for a given match.

 ## poisson_prediction.ipynb